LHansoon/pdf-slicer/README.md

 ### update env var
 1. if you really have to, update and run `update_env.sh`
 2. That's it again ᕕ( ᐛ )ᕗ

+# Backend
+It's similar to worker

+### build and push

+1. create credential file in the infra dir
+2. `make updatebackendimage` in infra dir

+#### Docker
+Depending on frontend config since we are using docker compose to run two containers in one environment